PostHog/posthog.com/contents/blog/the-posthog-array-1-19-0.md

 Our 'Trends' tab just got an awesome new feature: lifecycle graphs!

-Lifecycle analysis digs deeper into your events and shows you a breakdown of the event volume into new, returning, and resurrecting occurrences.
-In addition, it also shows you the churn on that event for the specified time period.
+Lifecycle analysis digs deeper into your events and shows you a breakdown of the users who performed the event into new, returning, and resurrecting users.
+In addition, it also shows you the churn on for the specified time period.

 To use it, select 'Shown As' -> 'Lifecycle' when in the 'Trends' tab.